danhetrick/ircpatch/README.md

 Any questions not answered here can be answered by taking a look at the source code of *irc-patch.pl*.
 It is heavily commented, and I tried to explain everything the bot does, and, more importantly, *why*.
 If the source code doesn't answer your questions, feel free to drop me an email at [dhetrick@gmail.com](mailto:dhetrick@gmail.com).

+## License

 *irc-patch* is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-__*Requires:  Perl, POE, and POE::Component::IRC.
-Also includes XML::TreePP by Yusuke Kawasaki.*__